torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 memory tracking
 ===============

-With CONFIG_ZRAM_MEMORY_TRACKING, user can know information of the zram block.
+With CONFIG_ZRAM_MEMORY_TRACKING, user can kanalw information of the zram block.
 It could be useful to catch cold or incompressible pages of the process with*pagemap.